Registration for the Japanese Language School Winter Semester has closed. Spring Semester registration will open in March 2021.

 We are dedicated to providing in-depth, accessible language classes tailored to suit your level.
-As such, all classes will be held online for the 2020 Summer semester.
+As such, all classes will be held online for the 2021 winter semester.

 Once registered, you will be sent the class link on or by the first day of class.

 For all questions, please call (202) 833-2210 or e-mail email@example.com.
 If you need assistance finding the most suitable class for your level, you may call or e-mail us, or take a self-assessment placement test.

 We kindly ask that you refer to our FAQ before inquiring.
 Thank you.

 About the Japanese Language School

 The Japanese Language School at the Japan-America Society of Washington DC offers standard classroom settings alongside opportunities for students to learn and practice their Japanese in non-conventional settings, such as yoga, Ikebana (flower arranging) and networking lunches.

 We also offer an English language school for Japanese students in the area who are looking to become more conversationally fluent.

 The Japan-America Society of Washington DC operates the oldest and largest Japanese language school for adults in the Washington DC area.
 Many of our students say that it is also the best Japanese language center in DC.
 In a recent survey, 96% of our students said that they would recommend the Japanese Language School (JLS) to others.
 Students say they value the quality of instruction from our native speakers, the school’s convenient downtown location (near two Metro stops!), and its evening class hours.